Homotopy in Exact Categories: Generators in Exact Categories

 \subsection{Generators and Adjunctions}

-We conclude this section with a note about passing generating sets through adjunctions.
+We conclude this section with a note about passing generating collections through adjunctions.
 The specific application we have in mind is to categories of algebras over compatible monads.
-We have the following general setup $F:\mathpzc{E}\rightarrow\mathpzc{D}$ and $|-|:\mathpzc{D}\rightarrow\mathpzc{E}$ are additive functors between exact categories.
-Moreover these functors form an adjoint pair
+We have the following general setup.